Insect Baculovirus Expression Service | BioCrest Sci

 The baculovirus expression vector system (BEVS) is a mature eukaryotic platform that has underpinned vaccine and drug discovery pipelines for over three decades.
 It occupies a practical middle ground: more biologically relevant than E. coli, faster and less costly than stable mammalian cell line development.

-High Expression Yields
+High Yields

-Scalable and Serum-Free Compatible
+Scalable & Serum-Free

-Inherent Safety Profile
+Safety Profile

 Best suited for